-- (1) In the case of a Bill having any effect such as is described in paragraph (1) of Order 28 the Speaker shall call for the signification of the recommendation of the Cabinet by a Minister before Parliament enters upon consideration of the Second Reading of the Bill and the motion that the Bill be now read a second time shall not be moved unless such recommendation has been signified. - (2) The signification of the Cabinet's recommendation shall be recorded in the minutes of proceedings. - (3) A Bill to amend those provisions of the Provincial Government Act 1981 referred to in Section 43(1) of that Act shall not be read a second time until 28 days have elapsed since the First Readingii. - (4) A Bill including the provisions referred to in paragraph (4) of Order 44 shall not be read a second time until the Speaker is satisfied that adequate notice of such provisions has been given to each Provincial Assembly or Provincial Executive concernediii. - (5) Parliament shall proceed to the Second Reading of a Bill on a motion that the Bill be now read a second time and on this motion a debate may arise confined to the general merits and principles of the Bill. - (6) No amendment may be proposed to the question that the Bill is now read a second time. - (7) When a motion for the Second Reading of a Bill has been negatived no further proceedings shall be taken on the Bill.
+- (1) In the case of a Bill having any effect such as is described in paragraph (1) of Order 28 the Speaker shall call for the signification of the recommendation of the Cabinet by a Minister before Parliament enters upon consideration of the Second Reading of the Bill and the motion that the Bill be now read a second time shall not be moved unless such recommendation has been signified. - (2) The signification of the Cabinet's recommendation shall be recorded in the minutes of proceedings. - (3) A Bill to amend those provisions of the Provincial Government Act 1981 referred to in Section 43(1) of that Act shall not be read a second time until 28 days shave elapsed since the First Reading. - (4) A Bill including the provisions referred to in paragraph (4) of Order 44 shall not be read a second time until the Speaker is satisfied that adequate notice of such provisions has been given to each Provincial Assembly or Provincial Executive concerned. - (5) (a) Parliament shall proceed to the Second Reading of a Bill on a motion that the Bill be now read a second time.